minimact/minimact/docs-mvp/v1.0/architecture/benefits-over-react.md

 **React is amazing for SPAs.**

+**Blazor brought .NET to the browser.**

-**Minimact is built for a different paradigm — server-first, prediction-powered, performance-obsessed.**
+**Minimact is the bridge React developers actually wanted — server-first, prediction-powered, React syntax, 13.5× lighter than Blazor.**

-Choose the right tool for your job. 🚀
+Choose the right tool for your job. 🚀🌵